python-arch/Header_file_generator/README.md

 **The project is still in the phase of the proof of concept :) , it will be updated frequently.**

+## Copyright

+© 2016 El-ARABY Research and Development Center.
+All Rights Reserved.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.